gjanco/mezmo-dd-marketplace/sedai_sedai/README.md

 1. To get started, sign up for a [free trial account with Sedai][3] and a member of our team will reach out with further instructions.
 You can also reach out to our [sales team][4].
 2. Once your Sedai account is set up, you can connect it to the [Sedai integration][2].

+## Uninstallation

+First, cancel your subscription in Plan & Pricing.
+Sedai will then reach out to confirm and disconnect your account.

 ## Support

 For help with this integration, please email [support@sedai.io][1].